KrauseFx/krausefx.com/_posts/2022-08-18-announcing-inappbrowsercom-see-what-javascript-commands-get-executed-in-an-in-app-browser.md

 When you open any link on the TikTok iOS app, it's opened inside their in-app browser.
 While you are interacting with the website, **TikTok subscribes to all keyboard inputs** (including passwords, credit card information, etc.) and every tap on the screen, like which buttons and links you click.

 - TikTok iOS subscribes to every keystroke (text inputs) happening on third party websites rendered inside the TikTok app.
 This can include passwords, credit card information and other sensitive user data. (`keypress` and `keydown`).
 We can't know what TikTok uses the subscription for, but from a technical perspective, **this is the equivalent of installing a keylogger** on third party websites.
-- TikTok iOS subscribes to every tap on any button, link, image or other component on external websites rendered inside the TikTok app.
+- TikTok iOS subscribes to every tap on any button, link, image or other component on websites rendered inside the TikTok app.
 - TikTok iOS uses a JavaScript function to get details about the element the user clicked on, like an image (`document.elementFromPoint`)

 <a href="/assets/posts/inappbrowser/app_js/tiktok.js" target="_blank">Here</a> is a list of all JavaScript commands I was able to detect.